Spectral networks and Fenchel-Nielsen coordinates: Spectral networks

-Let us emphasize that while the punctures, marked points and branch points are part of the definition of a spectral network, the branch cuts and the labeling of the sheets are not: they just come in handy when we want to draw figures and work out explicit examples.
+Let us emphasize that while the punctures and the covering $\Sigma \to C$ are part of the definition of a spectral network, the choice of branch cuts and trivialization of $\Sigma$ are not: they just give an explicit presentation of $\Sigma$, which comes in handy when we want to draw figures and describe examples explicitly.

+For later use we remark that any spectral network as defined above has $-2 \chi(C)$ branch points.
+Indeed, we can compute $\chi(C)$ by summing up contributions from the cells.
+We compute the contribution from a single cell as follows: each edge contributes $-1/2$ (since it will appear on the boundary of two cells), each branch point contributes $+1/3$ (since it will appear on the boundary of three cells), and the interior face contributes $+1$.
+For example, for a cell of type (2) in Figure \ref{fig:topology-components}, we have $b$ branch points and $b+2$ edges, so we get in this way $b/3 - (b-2)/2 + 1 = -b/6$.
+Similarly for the other cell topologies we always find $-b/6$.
+Thus summing up over all cells we get $\chi(C) = - \sum b_i / 6$.
+Since $\sum b_i$ is 3 times the total number of branch points on $C$ this gives the desired result.

+Finally we define the notion of \ti{equivalence}.
+Roughly speaking, two spectral networks are equivalent if one can be isotoped into the other.
+More precisely, given two spectral networks $\cW$ and $\cW'$ subordinate to covers $\Sigma$ and $\Sigma'$, an \ti{equivalence} between $\cW$ and $\cW'$ is a 1-parameter family of spectral networks $\cW_t$ and covers $\Sigma_t$, together with an identification of $(\cW_0,\Sigma_0)$ with $(\cW,\Sigma)$ and $(\cW_1,\Sigma_1)$ with $(\cW',\Sigma')$.
+Most of our constructions depend only on a spectral network up to equivalence.